Staff

 Human Resources/Accounting Manager

-With his college degree in Accounting and professional experience in HR management at major organizations, Andy brings over 20 years combined experience to BCLC.
-He joined BCLC in 2004, and manages both Accounting and HR departments.
+With his college degree in Accounting and professional experience in HR management at major organizations, Andy brings over 20 years combined experience to Blind Children's Learning Center.
+He joined the Center in 2004, and manages both Accounting and HR departments.

 donate now button clean